jcoleman45/6300test/Project1/ProjectPlan.md

 - Unit testing of source code using JUnit.
 Unit testing is performed to check critical code logic and also give a code coverage of 60% or above
 - Design document, working source code & unit tests shall be uploaded to github repository

 **Verify software:** The software will be tested through various test cases using JUnit tool and also through manual testing.
 The QA manager will prepare test scenarios and test cases along with test input data like raw text files that contains the essays.
 This will include various input combinations like different delimiters etc... to verify each functionality.
 The QA manager will work with the development lead to fix defects and make sure all tests are passed.
 The code coverage details will also be validated.
-The open defects will be classified as critical/major/minor/cosmetic.
+The defects will be classified as critical/major/minor/cosmetic.

 Entry Criteria